DLR-SC/tigl/doc/installation.md

              -DTIGL_NIGHTLY=ON

 You can also take inspiration from [here](https://github.com/DLR-SC/tigl/tree/master/.github/actions) to see how TiGL releases are build in our continuous integration pipeline.

+### Troubleshooting ###

+On Linux machines using Ubuntu 22.04, we experienced an issue that needed extra treatment.
+Here, after activating, three additional packages have to be installed into the `tigl-bld` environment:

+    conda install libgl-devel libegl-devel libopengl-devel This issue might also occur on different versions of Ubuntu.
+So, in case you face problems during the configuration or execution of the TiGLViewer, try this extra step.
+Further information on this issue can be found [here](https://github.com/DLR-SC/tigl/issues/1069).